Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Thu Trang was paralyzed before surgery.
 Photo: Patient provided

-Master, Doctor, CKII Chu Tan Si (Head of Neurosurgery Department, Neurology Center, Tam Anh General Hospital, Ho Chi Minh City) reported on the successful surgery with the first new generation brain surgery robot in Vietnam, at the seminar "Application of artificial intelligence in medicine ", held at Tam Anh General Hospital, Ho Chi Minh City, on May 28.
+Master, Doctor, Specialist II Chu Tan Si (Head of Neurosurgery Department, Neurology Center, Tam Anh General Hospital, Ho Chi Minh City) reported on the successful surgery with the first new generation brain surgery robot in Vietnam, at the seminar "Application of artificial intelligence in medicine ", held at Tam Anh General Hospital, Ho Chi Minh City, on May 28.

 Dr. Tan Si added that thanks to the Modus V Synaptive brain surgery robot system, which has many advantages over traditional methods, the team decided to perform surgery, hoping to help the patient walk again.
 This is a modern robot system in the field of neurosurgery in Vietnam.
-Currently, 10 countries apply this robot, mostly in Europe and the US.
+Currently, there are 10 countries applying this robot, mostly in Europe and the US.
 In Vietnam, Tam Anh General Hospital in Ho Chi Minh City is the first unit to apply the new generation Modus V Synaptive robot.

-Image of the tumor in the brain stem (left) and after the tumor was surgically removed (right).
+Image of the tumor in the brainstem (left) and after the tumor was surgically removed (right).
 Photo: Provided by the hospital

 "During the actual surgery, we continue to be closely monitored by the robot.
 If the access path and surgical instruments tend to deviate, the robot warns us with green, yellow, and red light signals like traffic lights.
-Thanks to that, the surgeon is confident in the operations," said Dr. Tan Si.
+Thanks to that, the surgeon is confident with the operations," said Dr. Tan Si.

 After 4 hours, the team removed all the tumor from the patient's brain.
 Thu Trang regained consciousness, responded well, and her perception improved.
 3 days after surgery, the patient practiced physical therapy, was able to walk, and was discharged after 7 days.